metwork-framework/mfext/.metwork-framework/install_a_metwork_package.md

-## Uninstall mfext metwork package
+## Uninstall mfext metwork module

-To uninstall mfext metwork package, use the following command (still as `root` user):
+To uninstall mfext metwork module, use the following command (still as `root` user):